Housemade Pastrami: brined, spiced, smoked

 No, not really simple at all.

-We used to get pastrami from New York.
+Saul's has been in business since 1985.
+Serving Deli in Berkeley.
+Early on, Saul's got pastrami from New York.
 It arrived in a plastic bag, and we steamed it to order.
 It traveled three thousand miles.
-Next we procured local, hormone free and antibiotic free meat but sent it to Los Angeles for curing.
-Then, most recently, we started having trouble with supplies of this special arrangement.
+In the 1990's Peter & Karen took over and we procured local, hormone free and antibiotic free meat but sent it to Los Angeles for curing.
+Most, if not all of the New York Delis have partnerships like this with outside pastrami makers.
+Then, we started having trouble with supplies of this special arrangement.

 Finally, we decided to bring pastrami production under our roof.